anashassan517/2nd-Semester-DLD-Project/README.md

-# DLD-Project-2nd-Sem
+**Digital Logic Design Project**

-This is the repository for my DLD project of 2nd Semester.
+This is the repository for my DLD project.
-In  our  project  , we  have  performed  addition  , subtraction   and  comparison  of  two  4 – bit  binary  numbers  along  with  both  hardware  and  software  implementation  except  multiplication  which  is  carried  only  in  software
+In  our  project, we  have  performed  addition  , subtraction  , multiplication   and  comparison  of  two  4 – bit  binary  numbers  along  with  both  hardware  and  software  implementation (LogicWorks).

-ELECTRONIC COMPONENTS :
+**ELECTRONIC COMPONENTS :**

 •	 FOR  ADDITION :